benjnguyen/R4DS-TidyTuesday/README.md

 * The data contains crash type, longitude, and latitude data.
 Using these features, I created an interactive dashboard, which can be viewed here at this *intentionally big link* (i.e. definitely check it out!):

 #  https://benjnguyen.shinyapps.io/ped-bike-shiny/

-If I were to make an extension for this application,  I would add tabs that show the data set and another tab that would allow the user to select features they would like to plot against each other that they observe from the data set tab -- done in a way to create similar visualzations that appear in the following section.

 # Data Exploration and Data Visualization using Tidyverse